Brooklyn Courtnall: Club career

+North Carolina Courage

 The North Carolina Courage announced on December 19, 2024, that the club had signed Courtnall to a three-year contract.
-She was the Courage's first college signing after the abolition of the NWSL Draft.
-She made her professional debut on March 29, coming on as a late substitute for forward Hannah Betfort in a 0–0 draw against the Portland Thorns at Providence Park.
-In July, she scored her first goal for the Courage in the club's friendly against Guadalajara.
+She was the Courage's first college signing since the abolition of the NWSL Draft.
+She made her professional debut on March 29 as a late substitute for forward Hannah Betfort in a 0–0 draw against the Portland Thorns.
+In July, she scored her first professional goal in a 4–0 friendly win against Guadalajara.

+Bay FC

 On August 28, 2025, Courtnall joined fellow NWSL club Bay FC on loan for the remainder of the season.
-She made her first NWSL start on September 21 in a 1–1 draw with Gotham FC.
-She remained a starter the rest of the season with fellow Canadian center back Sydney Collins also recently acquired from the Courage.
+She made her first NWSL start on September 21 in a 1–1 draw against Gotham FC, creating a central defensive partnership with Sydney Collins, her fellow Canadian and former Courage teammate.
+On December 11, Bay made the loan permanent in exchange for in intraleague transfer funds.

+On January 6, 2026, Courtnall re-signed with Bay on a new three-year contract.

+On July 31, 2026, Courtnall was sent on loan to fellow NWSL club San Diego Wave until the end of the season.
+She made her Wave debut on August 14, coming on as a substitute for Perle Morroni in a 1–1 draw with the Denver Summit.